 According to Jody Sutter, it’s because of our pesky lizard brain, our loving mammal brain and our super smart neocortex.
 So how can we get out of our own heads and show prospects how awesome we really are?
 The first step is listening to this episode of the Bureau Briefing.

 Want to get better at biz dev?
-Join us at Owner Summit.
+Join us at Owner Camp.

 Carl Smith: Hey everybody and welcome back to the Bureau Briefing.
 With me today I have a business and development professional with 25 years experience who opened her own shop about five years ago, The Sutter Company.
 It's Jody Sutter.
 How are you doing Jody?